Yellowstone Genealogy Forum

 4.

-Montana is home to seven Indian reservations and twelve tribal groups: Flathead (Salish, Kootenai, and Pend'Oreille), Blackfeet, Rocky Boy's (Chippewa and Cree), Fort Belknap (Gros Ventre and Assiniboine), Fort Peck (Assiniboine and Sioux), Crow, and Northern Cheyenne.
+Montana is home to seven Indian reservations and twelve tribal groups: Flathead (Salish, Kootenai, and Pend'Oreille), Blackfeet, Rocky Boy's (Chippewa and Cree), Fort Belknap (Gros Ventre and Assiniboine), Fort Peck (Assiniboine and Sioux), Crow, Northern Cheyenne, and Little Shell Tribe.
 About 6% of the state's population are Native Americans.
 Indian censuses were taken from 1885 to 1930.

 [Located in Category: Montana]